Love Sonia

 Love Sonia is a 2018 Indian Hindi-language drama film directed by Tabrez Noorani and produced by David Womark.
 The film features newcomer Mrunal Thakur as the title character along with Riya Sisodiya, Freida Pinto, Demi Moore, Manoj Bajpayee, Richa Chadda, Anupam Kher, Adil Hussain, Rajkummar Rao, and Sai Tamhankar.
 Love Sonia had its world premiere at the London Indian Film Festival on 21 June 2018.
-The film was released in India on 14 September 2018.
+The film was released in India on 14 September 2018 and theatrically in the UK on 25 January 2019.

 Synopsis

 The film is about two sisters robbed of their innocence when one is sold by her debt-ridden father, and the other follows after her in the hope of rescuing her but becomes trapped in the sex trade herself.
 While on a troublesome and challenging journey that takes us through the red-light districts of Mumbai, the latent innocence in the younger sister and the grit to rescue her sister and eventually herself stays intact.